 Infrastructure Projects for AEC 2015

 Southeast Asia’s roads, railways and other infrastructure will be critical to the success of the ASEAN Economic Community.
-AEC 2015’s blueprint has focused on better connections in the energy and transport sectors.
+AEC 2015’s blueprint focuses on better connections in the energy and transport sectors.
 With rich resources and a population of over 600 million, more efficient movement of people and products will allow greater economic growth.

 Individual countries have made progress in this area.
-But differences between countries slow the progress of larger, regional infrastructure projects.
+But differences between nations slow the progress of larger, regional infrastructure projects.
 These include different national government priorities, lack of access to funding, land expropriation issues, and more setbacks.